IntersectMBO/plutus/marlowe-dashboard-client/README.md

 The `start` script will:

 - Install npm dependencies
-- Generate purescript bridge code
+- Generate PureScript bridge code
-- Compile the purescript code
+- Compile the PureScript code
-- Start the webkpack server
+- Start the Webpack server

-Once the `start` script completes you can access the frontend via [http://localhost:8009](http://localhost:8009)
+Once the `start` script completes you can access the frontend via [http://localhost:8009](http://localhost:8009).

 ## Development Workflow